JheLimbit/AR-App/README.md

 ## Technical Details

 Functionality right now is limited to flat forearm movement along the X plane, affecting the Z rotation of the model.
-If the user angles their arm forward toward the camera, the calculations for arm length will be thrown off.

 Additionally, the current approach only allows for rotation along one axis right now.
 Adding other axises (?) of rotation changes the result drastically.